carltonwin8/FlightSurety/README.md

 - Start the client via `npm run dapp`.
 - Open a web browser to http://localhost:8000

-Verify the FlightSurety operations on the browser by doing the following:
+Verify the FlightSurety operations in the browser by doing the following:

+- click `Fund Airline`
+- click `Register Airline`
+- click `Register flight`
+- clicke `Buy Insurance`
+- click `Flight Status`
-- click
+- click `View Credit`
-- etc
+- click `Claim Insurance`

+After clicking the buttons above a status is show that can be cleared.
+Also balance for the two contracts and user are shown and can be seen to change during the transactions tha require funding.

 ## Address Allocation